 222 22 Lund, Sweden

 Unlike many others, you can see this astronomical clock inside a building.
 In this case, it’s housed in one of the oldest stone buildings in Sweden.
 Also known as Horologium mirabile Lundense, the clock of Lund Cathedral dates to 1425.
-You should stop by at noon to see the figures dancing to the trumpeters.
+It would be best to stop by at noon to see the figures dancing to the trumpeters.
 Equally important are the two clashing knights, signaling the top of the hour.

 Stortorget, Lund

-Like many of the medieval clocks of Europe, Horologium mirabile Lundense is in the city center.
-In fact, several important structures are all within one another from the Stortorget or city plaza.
-For instance, there are Lund University and the King’s House.
-Established in the 10th century, Lund is one of the oldest cities in Scandanavia.
+Like many of Europe’s medieval clocks, Horologium mirabile Lundense is in the city center.
+In fact, several important structures are within one another from the Stortorget, or city plaza.
+For instance, there is Lund University and the King’s House.
+Established in the 10th century, Lund is one of the oldest cities in Scandinavia.

 Paroisse Notre-Dame De Dijon